IBM/kafka-streaming-click-analysis/README.md

 ### 4. Upload data

 For uploading data to the [Message Hub](https://developer.ibm.com/messaging/message-hub/) or Apache Kafka as a service, use the kafka command line utility.
-Using the instructions found in the [Setup and run a simulated clickstream](#2-setup-and-run-a-simulated-clickstream) section above, you need to:
+Using the detailed instructions found in the [Setup and run a simulated clickstream](#2-setup-and-run-a-simulated-clickstream) section above, you need to:

 1) Download the Wikipedia data.
 2) Download the Kafka distribution binary.

-*Note: See more detailed instructions on how to do this by going to the [Setup and run a simulated clickstream](#2-setup-and-run-a-simulated-clickstream) section above.

 After downloading and extracting the Kafka distribution binary and the data, run the command as follows: